Reading time: About 1 minute

 Some of these words are related to water: splash, spray and sprinkle.
 Others recall the human voice: giggle, growl and grunt.
 Still others are meant to resemble collisions: clang, clank and clap.
 Others evoke air: flutter, fwoosh and gasp.
 Yet others represent animal sounds: baa, bark and buzz.

 Most of these are everyday, 25-cent words with which you’re surely already familiar.
 But here is one of my favourite $2 onomatopoeic words: susurrus.
-I found it, most recently, in the novel The Children Act by Ian McEwan, a book with an uninteresting plot but McEwan’s reliably splendid writing.
+I found it, most recently, in the novel Leave the World Behind by Rumaan Alam, a book that appears to be a straightforward family-goes-on-holiday story that morphs into a horror/fantasy tale.
+(I’m not typically a fan of horror/fantasy but I found this book more engaging than most in the genre.)

 Susurrus means whispering, murmuring or rustling, for example: “Listen to the susurrus of the stream.”
 The word comes from the Latin susurrus, “a humming, muttering, whispering.”
 I just love those sibilant S’s that so clearly evoke the meaning of the word.